taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 12: Connect React with Redux

 In this part, you will connect React and Redux in a more sophisticated way.
-The whole component tree re-renders everytime when the state changes now.
+The whole component tree re-renders every time when the state changes now.
 However, you might want to wire up components independently with the Redux store.
 In addition, you don't want to re-render the whole component tree, but only the components where the state or props have changed.
 Let's change this by using the [react-redux](https://github.com/reactjs/react-redux) library that connects both worlds.

 {title="Command Line",lang="text"}
 ~~~~~~~~